 Perhaps the most interesting feature of the Manuscript is the way reality is contrasted with ghostly apparitions, delusions, paranoid frenzy – the way ineffectual self-defeating noblemen remain loyal to lost causes (like honour), yet along the way discover their own shifting loyalties and (incestuous) family secrets.
 It is a novel of ambiguity, of ambivalence, of shattered identities.

 Two big differences between the novel and the film by Wojciech Has are the portrayal of character:

 In the novel, Don Roque Busqueros is a dark, scheming figure.
 But in the film, he becomes a comical rogue and intriguer – almost a stock character.

 And in the novel, Doña Rebecca Uzeda is a fair-haired Jewish cabbalist with a mind of her own and the courage to look into mirrors and penetrate new dimensions of spiritual reality.
 But in the film she becomes an ever-smiling, discreetly sensuous, entrancingly voluptuous beauty, as if she were a Polish noblewoman of the late 18th/early 19th century.
-In fact, the role of Beatrice is played in the film by Beata Tyszkiewicz, a countess in real life.
+In fact, the role of Beatrice is played in the film by Beata Tyszkiewicz, a countess.